Guatemalan Civil War

-The Guatemalan Civil War was a civil war in Guatemala fought from 1960 to 1996 between the government of Guatemala and various leftist rebel groups.
-The government forces have been condemned for committing genocide against the Maya population of Guatemala during the civil war and for widespread human rights violations against civilians.
-The context of the struggle was based on longstanding issues of unfair land distribution; wealthy, mainly European-descended, citizens, and foreign companies, such as the American United Fruit Company, had dominated control over much of the land – leading to conflicts with the rural indigenous poor.
+The Guatemalan Civil War was fought from 1960 to 1996 between the government of Guatemala and various leftist rebel groups.
+The Guatemalan government forces committed genocide against the Maya population of Guatemala during the civil war and there were widespread human rights violations against civilians.
+The context of the struggle was based on longstanding issues over land distribution.
+Wealthy Guatemalans, mainly of European descent, and foreign companies like the American United Fruit Company had control over much of the land leading to conflicts with the rural, disproportionately indigenous, peasants who worked the land.

-Democratic elections during the Guatemalan Revolution in 1944 and 1951 had brought popular leftist governments to power.
-A United States-backed coup d'état in 1954 installed the military regime of Carlos Castillo Armas, who was followed by a series of right-wing military dictators.
+Democratic elections in 1944 and 1951 which were during the Guatemalan Revolution had brought popular leftist governments to power, who sought to ameliorate working conditions and implement land distribution.
+A United States-backed coup d'état in 1954 installed the military regime of Carlos Castillo Armas to prevent reform.
+Armas was followed by a series of right-wing military dictators.